andreyorst/SimpleSnippets.vim/README.md

 :PluginInstall
 ```

-You re redy to use SimpleSnippets.
+You re ready to use SimpleSnippets.
 However SimpleSnippets.vim doesn't come with snippets.
 You should define it by yourselves for now.
 I'm planning to release separate plugin
 with snippets only.